umarhassan-mitodl/7.89j-fall-2010/content/pages/assignments.md

 This assignment is to write a proposal following the NSF instructions exactly, including both length and formatting guidelines (which are invariably present in proposal instructions and serve to level the playing field between applications and make it easier for reviewers to read the applications).
 One additional requirement is that you must include at least one (but not more than three) specific aims in your proposal, at an appropriate place (i.e. after your hypothesis).
 Your aim(s) should be in bold type, and your hypothesis sentence should be in italics.

-NSF instructions related to the PPR Essay can be found in the {{% resource_link "0f5b9d94-45d0-47b9-99a7-212baafd0a1f" "Applicant User Guide" %}} within the FastLane website (click on Prepare Application under the Applicant User Guide, and scroll down to the Proposed Plan of Research section).
+NSF instructions related to the PPR Essay can be found in the [Applicant User Guide](https://www.fastlane.nsf.gov/NSFHelp/flashhelp/fastlane/FastLane_Help/fastlane_help.htm#2_getting_access1.htm) within the FastLane website (click on Prepare Application under the Applicant User Guide, and scroll down to the Proposed Plan of Research section).

 The formatting instructions are as follows: